SiddharthaAnand/ncbi-sars-cov2-data-crawler/README.md

 # NCBI SARS COV-2 Data Crawler
-A crawler which crawls the atcg sequence of the novel corona-virus2 found all over the world.
+A crawler which crawls the ATGC genome sequence of the novel corona-virus2 found all over the world.
 This data is being uploaded at the [ncbi website](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=Severe%20acute%20respiratory%20syndrome%20coronavirus%202,%20taxid:2697049&Completeness_s=complete) and being updated everyday.